The Law Clinic Transformation Law

 The Law Clinic Transformation Law is a work in progress.
 We are in the process of further refining the concept, acquiring stable funding, documenting and archiving our findings, integrating the Law Clinic into the curriculum, and building a network of like-minded law clinics and supporting lawyers.
 Recently, the Law Clinic found a provisional institutional home in the University of Würzburg’s newly founded sustainability lab (WueLAB) for transformation experiments.
 From 2022 to 2025, it will also form part of a joint research project of several Bavarian universities that explores pathways towards the carbon neutrality of universities (REKLINEU).

-If you are interested in learning more and joining forces, please email us email@example.com or firstname.lastname@example.org.
+If you are interested in learning more and joining forces, please email us at email@example.com or firstname.lastname@example.org.